kwonus/Quelle/Quelle-AVX.md

 Specifically, the following statements / clauses are not supported by Quelle:

 **NOT SUPPORTED:**  #5  without excuse

-**NOT SUPPORTED:**  [ #5 span:7 ]
+**NOT SUPPORTED:**  :#5  :span = 7

 **NOT SUPPORTED:**  < #5 < Acts

 It should be noted that any historic id references are expanded prior to applying the new tags for macros.
 As mentioned in the previous section, we call this macro-determinism.
-Therefore, even if an id is removed from the command history with the \@delete command, any macros that it was referenced within, continue to behave identically post-deletion.
+Therefore, even if an id is removed from the command history with the *@delete* command, any macros that it was referenced within, continue to behave identically post-deletion.